Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Theory: Decentralization and Resource Flexibility

 At the theoretical limit, full decentralization is impossible in a permissionless system without an identity management system that gives one vote to each person \citep{kwon2019impossibility, bakos2021permissioned}.
 However, even in permissionless systems, \cite{cong2019blockchain} and \cite{cong2022scaling} show that technological innovations that reduce frictions inherent in participation can increase competition in mining and decentralization in automated ``oracles" that enable blockchains to seek and append information from off-chain sources.
-Among many innovations in computing networks more broadly, virtualization stands out as highly relevant and instrumental in reducing friction in deployment, disaster recovery, and operation on heterogeneous physical computing resources \citep{chowdhury2010survey}.
+A key factor determining how effectively these frictions can be overcome is the flexibility of the resources required for consensus participation.